Maksim-jmb/Teams/README.md

 started to see if I could do anything with Flipper Agent - but with modifiers/mouse - its easy to heal any char now without swapping out of RR
 so i'm only utilizing half of the flipper code atm for a quick switch to heals, shift global hotkey is also for quick switch to heal/layout swap

+still messing with obs settings - little blurry yet - if anyone has any clear settings for 2 monitor wide recording down to typical aspect ratio let me know
-still messing with obs settings - little blurry yet, in the consoles-I was showing relaygroups switch with team selection https://youtu.be/dOl1vqRCN-4
+in the consoles-I was showing relaygroups switch with team selection
+https://youtu.be/dOl1vqRCN-4